SparkDevNetwork/Rock/README.md

 Applications and Installers can be downloaded through the Rock Shop (for production) or from the base repo (for debugging/development).
 We don't use the stock Check-in Labels; all our labels can be found [here](https://github.com/NewSpring/rock-attended-checkin/tree/master/Checkin%20Labels).
 Packages are automatically downloaded in production or development via Nuget.

-#### Deploy Process
+#### Deploy Configuration

 We use [Appveyor](https://www.appveyor.com/) to do continuous deployment to different environments.
 It's fast, free (for one build at a time), and relatively easy to set up.
 We depend on [Node/Norma](https://github.com/NewSpring/Norma) to add plugins to the build and [MSBuild](https://msdn.microsoft.com/en-us/library/dd393573.aspx) to compile the entire solution.
 You'll notice the following files in our repo:

 - [./appveyor.yml](./appveyor.yml)

   This file contains all the build settings for AppVeyor.
 You can use the UI instead, but you won't be able to track changes (especially helpful if something breaks).
+Formatting wise, Appveyor requires all spaces in this file (no tabs!).

 - [./Norma](./Norma)